angnuoli/eCommerce-Bookstore/README.md

 # eCommerce-Bookstore

-Extend Bookstore-Information-Management-System project.
-Build a true Bookstore eCommerce Website using Spring Framework, Hibernate, Thymeleaf &amp; MySql.
+Build a eCommerce Bookstore Website using Spring Framework, Hibernate, Thymeleaf &amp; MySql.

-Bookstore project is for customer and adminportal project is for admin.
+Bookstore module is for customer and adminportal module is for admin.

 Now, let's take a look at different operations.

 # Customer side (Bookstore)

+**A demo of the bookstore module is running [here](https://ecommerce-bookstore.herokuapp.com/).**

 Services provided by bookstore front-end part for customers are as following: